mlaursen/react-md/packages/documentation/src/components/Demos/ExpansionPanel/SimpleExample.md

 - an `expanded` prop to determine if the content is currently expanded and visible
 - an `onExpandedClick` prop to toggle the `expanded` state
-- header content provided either with the `headerChildren` or a custom implementation with `header` prop
+- header content provided either with the `header` or a custom implementation with `customHeader` prop

 The `usePanels` hook provided by this package will help generate these props for you.
 The `usePanels` hook requires an `idPrefix` to generate unique ids for each